 Although each Schoolwide Continuous Improvement Plan (ACIP) is written to meet SDE requirements, each varies in composition and strategies to meet the individual needs of each school and the students.
 To effectively identify students who may be at risk for reading failure, or who are having difficulty reading, a screening, diagnostic, and classroom-based instructional reading assessment (DIBELS) is given in grades K - 2.
-ASPIRE scores (this year) are used to identify students who are not proficient in reading and math.
-Scantron Performance Series will be used beginning in Spring 2018.
+ACAP scores (this year) are used to identify students who are not proficient in reading and math. iReady will be as a diagnostic assessment tool three times during the school year for K-8th grades and at least twice for high school students.
+We utilized the assessments to identify students who are at risk and in need of interventions.
 The ACT+Writing will be used in grade 11 and the ACT WorkKeys in grade 12.
+Other progress monitoring tools include, Report Cards for system and schools, Retention Report, RtI documents, Attendance reports, Stakeholder surveys, Progress reports/Report cards for individual students, Graduation rates.